We provide services for issues relating to all your “female parts” including:

 Referrals are not necessary but are appreciated so results and summaries can be forwarded to your regular Family Physician (a small note from your family physician would suffice).

-Any girl or woman who wants to address a female related health concern can be seen at the clinic.
+Youth and individuals who want to address a female related health concern can be seen at the clinic.

 Booked appointments are encouraged to minimize wait times and help us better plan office flow.
 We will try to accommodate walk-in requests as the schedule allows.
 If a physician is already too heavily booked, we may request that walk-in patients book an appointment for a later date.

 Not all services (eg forms, notes etc) provided at the clinic will be covered by provincial payment plans.
 You will be advised if extra charges apply.
 Please speak with your physician if you are concerned about charges.